|

 Sprint

-would want an easy and seamless way to move customers back and forth as
+would have wanted an easy and seamless way to move customers back and

 their usage needs change.
-This would prove to be expensive
+This would have proved to be

 from